The Ultimate 2 Days in Seville Itinerary By An Andalusian

 Wander around the Santa Cruz neighbourhood

-If you love wandering quaint and beautiful streets, then you must explore the Santa Cruz neighbourhood, located next to Alcazar and Seville Cathedral.
+If you love wandering quaint and beautiful streets, then you must explore the Santa Cruz neighbourhood, located next to the Alcazar and Seville Cathedral.

 This neighbourhood is home to souvenir shops, an art gallery, boutique shops and restaurants too.